-Take a look at the painting and tell me: Can you find its focal point?
+Take a look at the painting and tell me: can you find its focal point?

 Where would you say it is?

 You might struggle to come up with one answer… precisely because there are three—and they are all brilliant.

 Las Meninas was painted in the year 1656, a period of notorious decline for the Spanish empire.
 Not too long ago, Count-Duke Olivares was boasting that “God is Spanish, and he fights for our nation”, only to see his mouth shut after a terrible defeat in the 30 Years War.
 By the time this painting was commissioned, King Philip had buried 7 children and lost his first wife.

-The entire structure of the Spanish monarchy stood on shaky ground… but there stood Margarita, among the worst period of the empire, her healthy and youthful appearance capturing an unyielding hope for the future of the nation.
+In other words: the integrity of the Spanish monarchy stood on shaky ground… but there stood Margarita, among the worst period of the empire, her healthy and youthful appearance capturing an unyielding hope for the future of the nation.

 The use of perspective here is just next level, for a couple of reasons.
 Velázquez has placed the door in such a spot to give us a true sense of depth.
 Many of the painting’s lines are pointing right at it.
 The juncture between wall and ceiling on the right, the hung chandelier fixtures, the paintings on the background wall… these clues are suggesting that perhaps the door is, in fact, the focal point.

 But what’s even cooler is that three of the life-sized characters within the painting are actually looking your way.
 It’s as if something had just happened where you stand, and people are beginning to notice.
 Velázquez himself has pulled back and is taking a good look at you.
 So is the dwarf on the right.
 When it comes to the little princess, she hasn’t even had time to turn her head yet, but her eyes are already looking your way.

 And we’re not done yet.

 Las Meninas is one of the most analyzed paintings in human history, and nobody seems to agree on a seemingly simple thing.: What is the mirror reflecting?
 Think about it.
 The mirror is reflecting the royal couple, sure, but is it the actual couple—standing there, waiting to be portrayed—or the canvas couple which Velázquez is currently painting?

 The answer depends entirely on where you stand, as a viewer, in front of the painting.

 What I love about Las Meninas is how it perfectly captures what it means to have mastered a trade.
-I mean it – Diego Velázquez is just having fun at this point.
+I mean it: Diego Velázquez is just having fun at this point.
 With his ingenious ambiguity, he has taken a regular painting and converted it into an aesthetic milestone.

 In one single canvas converge three different realms: the princess, representing the ideal world of the current era; the door, representing the real world of any era; and the mirror, representing the subjective world of all those individuals who have been lucky enough to stand before it.

 Some works of art are better than others.
-This one is better than most.